"Picturesque Countryside

 I now have the pedigree chart for John and Mary BIERCHEN posted here.

-They had two babies who died.
-Both were named Catherine, after aunt Catherine SCHLEICH who had arrived in the US in 1911 and lived near the BIERCHENs.
-Catherine must be the same aunt who appears in the 1890 property transfers.
-The first baby Catherine died in a housefire late one night.
-This event took place at their residence in Skokie in 1912.
+They had two babies who died; both were named Catherine.
+The first baby Catherine died in a housefire late on the night of Feb.
+13 1913.
+This event took place in Skokie where they were living at the time.
 They each ran back into the burning building, suffering injuries themselves, but could not rescue their baby.
-A few years later the second Catherine suffered a mysterious head injury while in the care of Aunt Catherine SCHLEICH who was working as the Bierchens’ housekeeper.
+They did manage to bring their eldest daughter to safety though.
+A few years later, 1919, their third child suffered a mysterious head injury while in the care of Aunt Catherine SCHLEICH who was working as the Bierchens’ housekeeper.
 It's believed she fell or was dropped on the floor.
 The baby lingered for a while and then died on June 19, 1919.

-John BIERCHEN, beloved by his children and nieces (they called him "Uncle Bierk") died of a stroke on Aug 25, 1932, at the height of the Depression, leaving Mary with a house full of kids.
-She managed to hold on to it by means of profits from her greenhouses and rental income from her boarders.
-But she did end up losing the greenhouses during that period, by being one day late with the mortgage payment to the Clark family on account of a blizzard.
+At the age of 50, John BIERCHEN, beloved by his children and nieces (they called him "Uncle Bierk") suffered a stroke.
+He lingered in bed for a few days, and died on Aug 25, 1932, at the height of the Depression, leaving Mary with a house full of kids.
+She managed to hold on to it by means of profits from her greenhouses and rental income from a stream of boarders living in her large house which lasted into the 1960s.
+But she did end up losing the greenhouses during the Depression, by being one day late with the mortgage payment to the Clark family on account of a blizzard.

 Mary Bierchen and Margaret Michelau about 1945

-Margaret's husband John MICHELAU came from Luxembourg in 1901.
+Her sister Margaret's husband John MICHELAU came from Luxembourg in 1901.
 John MICHELAU's brother Peter had married Margaret's cousin Anni CLEMENT.
 They were both from Harlingen and actually sailed to the US on the same ship.
 Later they were surprised when they met again in Chicago.
 There were 12 MICHELAU children of whom six came to the US.
 John and three brothers settled in Chicago, and two went on to Minnesota.
 John and Margaret lived on Dempster Street in Niles Center (Skokie) Illinois and then on a farm in Grayslake.
-The farmhouse still stands, surrounded by new subdivisions, and was occupied by their son Benny (Fred Benedict MICHELAU who was named after Fred CLEMENT).
-John MICHELAU died accidentally on Nov 25, 1952.
+The farmhouse was occupied by their son Benny (Fred Benedict MICHELAU who was named after Fred CLEMENT).
+John MICHELAU died on Nov 25, 1952 after being kicked by a horse on his farm.
+The farm remained in the family for years, and the house was recently demolished.

 Meanwhile back in Luxembourg...